Nong-O Hama: 2023

 Nong-O was scheduled to face former ONE Bantamweight Muay Thai World Champion Alaverdi Ramazanov for his seventh title defense on January 14, 2023, at ONE on Prime Video 6.
 However, the bout was moved to headline at ONE Friday Fights 1 on January 20.
 He won the bout via knockout in the third round.

 Nong-O faced against former ONE Flyweight Muay Thai World champion Jonathan Haggerty for his eighth title defense on April 22, 2023, at ONE Fight Night 9.
 He lost the bout via knockout in the first round.

 Nong-O faced Nico Carrillo on December 22, 2023, at ONE Friday Fights 46 and was knocked out again in the second round.

 2024

 Nong-O faced Kulabdam Sor.Jor.Piek-U-Thai at ONE Friday Fights 58 on April 5, 2024, winning the bout via unanimous decision.

 Nong-O faced Kiamran Nabati on September 27, 2024, at ONE Friday Fights 81.
 He lost the fight by unanimous decision.

 2025

 Moving his flyweight debut, Nong-O faced Kongthoranee Sor.Sommai on February 8, 2025, at ONE Fight Night 28.
 He lost the fight via split decision.

 The rematch between Nong-O and Kongthoranee in a main event is scheduled on May 3, 2025, at ONE Fight Night 31.
+Nong-O won the fight by unanimous decision.

+Nong-O was scheduled to face Rodtang Jitmuangnon at ONE 173 on November 16, 2025, for the ONE Flyweight Muay Thai World Championship.
+Rodtang fell ill and Nong-O missed weight leading to the cancellation of the bout.

+2026

+Nong-O was scheduled to face Asadula Imangazaliev on March 20, 2026, for the vacant ONE Flyweight Muay Thai World Championship at ONE Friday Fights 147.
+He lost the bout via knockout in the second round.